OzDoll/aks-landingzone/README.md

 These scenarios are **derived from the official Azure AKS Landing Zone Accelerator templates**, providing a streamlined approach to deploying new workloads on Azure Kubernetes Service (AKS).
 While the original accelerator delivers comprehensive architectural guidance and reference implementations for enterprise-scale AKS environments, these quickstart scenarios focus on **accelerating deployment speed** by including only the essential components required for rapid, production-ready AKS cluster provisioning.

+For a quick start refer to the [AKS Secure Baseline](https://github.com/OzDoll/aks-landingzone/tree/main/AKS-Secure-Baseline-PrivateCluster).

 ## Purpose

 - **Based on proven AKS Landing Zone Accelerator patterns**